UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 >>      4. **Lack of cohesion**: we will organize some team-building activities, like having a meal together.
 >>      5. **Some teammates can not finish his / her work because some other teammates are hiding information**: we will encourage everyone to list what information they need to finish his / her part during our regular meeting.
 >>      6. **Some teammates are too shy to share his / her ideas**: we may use some app to allow our teammates to leave his / her opinions anonymously.
->>      7. **Teammates are unwilling to criticize another teammate**: we will avoid criticizing this teammate in public but try to talk to him / her in private.
+>>      7. **Teammates are unwilling to criticize another teammate**: we will avoid criticizing this teammate in public but try to talk to him/her in private.

 ----